adaptris/interlok-docs-legacy/pages/developer/developer-annotations.md

 ### @ComponentProfile ###

-since 3.1.1 you can use this annotation to provide some additional information so that the UI can display some additional information about the component when the selection screen pops up.
+Since 3.1.1 you can use this annotation to provide some additional information so that the UI can display some additional information about the component when the selection screen pops up.

 ```java
 @ComponentProfile(summary="A basic single threaded workflow", tag="workflow")